RAFI-006/anmie-wall/README.md

 # anmie-wall
-Put your Animation into Web3.0
+Put your Giphy Animation into Web3.0.

+# Technology & PLatform

+Solana Platform
+Phantom for wallet connection.
+Anchor for contract Interaction.
+ReactNative for FrontEnd